Byczax/Pacoman/readme.md

 ## todo

 - difficulty levels:
-  - teleport only
+  - teleport only (done)
-  - movement
+  - movement (change Vector2 in Ghost.gd randomly with delay [move_and_collide, move_and_slide])
-  - teleport with movement
+  - teleport with movement (combine above) [change idea for selecting new teleportation location]
 - music and audio effects
-- souls "you died" end screen
+- souls like "you died" end screen (after this show main menu button)